kirill-a-belov/goimports_degrouper/README.md

 This small utility written in Go takes filename as only one argument and remove al blank lines (degrouping) import section.
 So after that file can be secsesfully processed by goimports.

+You can also use it in Intellij Goland in File Watchers before goimports to automatised imports rearrange process.